yjose/awesome-new/README.md

 - [Remix.new](https://remix.new) - New Remix on stackblitz
 - [Laravel.new](https://laravel.new/) - New Laravel project on the PHPSandbox
 - [Job.new](https://job.new/) — Link to https://startup.jobs/
+- [Qwik.new](https://qwik.new/) : New Qwik project using stackblitz.

 ## Contribution